mjc-school/MJC-School/stage #2.5/module #5 Documentation and testing tools for REST API/#3. REST API Tools for Testing, Design, and Development/content.md

 SoapUI is a functional testing tool that is the world’s leading solution for SOAP and REST testing.
 In essence, it works as a headless API testing tool.
 You can quickly and easily create and execute automated functional, regression, and load tests with SoapUI’s user-friendly graphical interface and enterprise-class features.
-Several protocols and technologies are supported by SOAPUI to test all types of APIs.
+Several protocols and technologies are supported by SoapUI to test all types of APIs.
 The SoapUI  interface is intuitive, so technical users and non-techies alike can use it seamlessly.

 https://www.soapui.org/docs/rest-testing/